“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 Still, she refuses to move out of that house, even for the man she loves.
 “This house he told her to leave as though a house was a little thing—a shirtwaist or a sewing basket you could walk off from or give away any old time.
 She who had never had but this one.”

 A home grounds and locates us; it carries our history.
-As Bachelard notes, it contains “the sorts of space that may be grasped, that may be defended against adverse forces, the space we love.”
+It contains “the sorts of space that may be grasped, that may be defended against adverse forces, the space we love,” writes Bachelard.
+And we do defend.
 The “castle doctrine” encodes a right recognized since the sixteenth century: if you are threatened within your own home, you need not retreat, as you are expected to do elsewhere, to avoid violence.
 If need be, you may kill the intruder.
 In your home, you are king.

 In the early years of this nation, as in many European countries, the only people who could vote were the tiny kings, men who owned property.
 This was thought to give them a greater stake in society and its governance.
-Now the advantages are more practical: you have privacy; you can hang pictures and paint your walls purple; you are building equity and lowering your taxes; and you have escaped greedy landlords who hike your rent every year.
+Even now, owning a home anchors you in a community, gives you standing, and frees you from precarity.

-Is it any wonder that the dearth of housing and skyrocketing real estate prices have left us bitter?
-For the first time in several generations, owning a home is an unattainable dream for many.
-That simple fact is influencing our election, troubling our economy, and rocking our collective psyche.
+Yet for the first time in several generations, owning a home is now, for many, an unattainable dream.
+A fact that is influencing our election, troubling our economy, and rocking our collective psyche.

 • • •